outkit/elixir-client/README.md

 Note that this will incur additional costs (see [our pricing page](https://outkit.io/pricing) for details), and that each Outkit customer is only allowed a limited number of such requests (currently 100.000 per month), since they are more difficult and costly for us to scale.
 Customers that need additional synchronous requests can contact support to have their monthly limit raised.
-We expect to raise the default limit significantly when we more usage data.
+We expect to raise the default limit significantly when we have more usage data.

 ## Message lifecycle